Where Are They Now? What Are They Doing?

 Robert Polito ’73

 Appointed President of the Poetry Foundation in Chicago

-Robert Polito, Boston College English Major ’73 and poet, author, and critic, will receive the 2013 Boston College Arts Alumni Award.
+Robert Polito, poet, author, and critic, will receive the 2013 Boston College Arts Alumni Award.
 He will be on campus to participate in special programming at BC’s annual Arts Festival from April 25 to 27.

 In January Boston native Polito was named president of the Poetry Foundation in Chicago, whose mission is to “discover and celebrate the best poetry and to place it before the largest possible audience.”
 In particular, the Poetry Foundation publishes the monthly Poetry Magazine.
 Polito, who will begin his tenure as president in July, was previously the founding director of the creative writing program at The New School in New York City, where he’s taught since 1992.